asbates/website/content/about.md

 date: "`r format(Sys.time(), '%d %B, %Y')`"
 ---

-My name is Andrew Bates.
-I'm currently studying statistics in the master's program at San Diego State University.
+Hi!
+My name is Andrew Bates and this is my website.
+It is primarily about statistics and R but other topics may come up occasionally.
+It was built using the R package [blogdown](https://bookdown.org/yihui/blogdown/) using the [Hugo Lithium](https://github.com/yihui/hugo-lithium-theme) theme with some minor modifications.

-This site will mostly be about statistics and R but other topics may come up occasionally.
-It was built using the R package [blogdown](https://bookdown.org/yihui/blogdown/).
+I'm currently a master's student at San Diego State Univeristy where I am studying statistics.
+My main interests are computational statistics, time series analysis, and Bayesian statistics.
+I can be contacted [here](mailto:andrewbates73@gmail.com).